drocheam/optrace/docs/source/usage/image.rst

 Resolution Limit Filter
 ___________________________

 Unfortunately, `optrace` does not take wave optics into account when simulating the light path or rendering image intensities.
-To help in estimating the effect of a resolution limit the :class:`RImage <optrace.tracer.r_image.RImage>` class provides a limit parameter.
+To help in estimating the effect of a resolution limit the :class:`RenderImage <optrace.tracer.image.render_image.RenderImage>` class provides a limit parameter.
 For a limit value a corresponding airy disc is created, that is convolved with the image.
 This parameter describes the Rayleigh limit, being half the size of the airy disc core (zeroth order), known from the equation:
 Only the first two diffraction orders (core + 2 rings) are used.